nchristiny/nchristiny.github.io/history/part2.md

 Whenever I can offer up assistance, whether teaching, providing guidance, or simply sharing experiences, I am humbled and honored to do so.
 I love to be able to give back.
 To this end I volunteer to help at a local non-profit FreeGeekChicago and sign up to mentor current students at DBC.

 My father absolutely inspired me in his work ethic.
-He was a college dropout who nonetheless managed to work his way up from electrical technician on oil platforms in the North Sea to electrical then software engineering, then as a contractor for NASA writing code for the Internation Space Station, now working at Boeing.
-Along the way he was able to complete his higher education with the encouragement of my mother.
+He was a college dropout who nonetheless managed to work his way up from electrical technician on oil platforms in the North Sea to electrical then software engineering, then as a contractor for NASA writing code for the International Space Station, now working at Boeing.
+Along the way he was able to complete his higher education with the encouragement and support of my mother.

-My mother instilled in my brother and I core values of compassion and freedom.
+My mother instilled in my entire family core values of compassion and love of freedom.
 She also fostered within us great respect for the power of education.
 My grandfather on my mother's side was a proud but poor hard-working laborer who spent his energies and a meager salary ensuring my mother and her siblings could obtain proper educations, thereby ending the cycle of poverty.

 I feel extremely fortunate and grateful for the opportunities I have had in my life.
-Considering my family was not wealthy but well-off being middle class, we were still only one generation away from poverty.
+Considering my family was not wealthy but well-off enough being middle class, we were still only one generation away from poverty.
 This is why my mother pushed us to study and compete our education.
 My father's dad was a university professor, so my father also pushed us to succeed academically.
 He instilled in my brother and I a deep curiosity for the world and a love for scientific discovery and exploration.

 Thanks mum and dad!